 A collection of photographs, pages of interviews and two houses of worship is all that is left of a once thriving community – one that disappeared during one of the darkest times in the city’s history.

 Telling the story of Tacoma’s historic Nihonmachi, or “Japantown,” has become the passion of writer and historian Tamiko Nimura.
-She and historian Michael Sullivan led a group of more than 200 people on a walking tour this spring around the boundaries of now-transformed neighborhood.
+She and historian Michael Sullivan led a group of more than 200 people on a walking tour in spring 2018 around the boundaries of now-transformed neighborhood.
 They had hoped for a few dozen walkers and were overwhelmed when hundreds arrived.

 “I knew that there was some interest, for sure,” Nimura said.
 “But the turnout was amazing.”